jt851113/Short-Url-System/readme.md

 ### Whole System Design
 ![System](https://raw.githubusercontent.com/jt851113/my-image-host/main/202305072121285.png)
 ### Unique Id Implement
+The system generates a random six-character code using a base-62 encoding scheme. <br>
+This encoding scheme consists of alphanumeric characters, including uppercase letters (A-Z), lowercase letters (a-z), and digits (0-9).
+The total number of possible combinations for the six-character code is 62^6, resulting in a vast number of unique codes.<br>
+This approach allows for a large number of short URLs to be generated and ensures uniqueness and randomness in the generated codes.<br>
+There are many encoding algorithms that would be a good choice too, such as Snowflake or UUID.
+However, considering time and resources, this method is good enough to handle our requirements.
 ***
 ## Install
 To install and run the ShortUrl System, follow these steps: